Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 }
 ```

+In academic terms, this method signature actually represents a slightly more elaborate version of the [_monadic bind function_](https://en.wikipedia.org/wiki/Monad_(functional_programming)#Overview), which is used to sequence monadic operations together.
+Knowing that is not very important, but it helps us understand that LINQ query syntax (specifically the part involving multiple `from` clauses) is effectively a general-purpose monadic comprehension notation.

-Logically speaking, if such `SelectMany(...)` method (more colloquially known as [_monadic bind operator_](https://en.wikipedia.org/wiki/Monad_(functional_programming)#Overview)) can be reasonably defined for a particular type, then that type can also benefit from the comprehension syntax provided by the query notation.
-Let's take a look at some examples where that can be useful.
+Consequentially, any type for which an appropriate `SelectMany(...)` may be defined, can benefit from the alternative mental model provided by LINQ that we've noted earlier.
+Moving on, let's take a look at some practical examples of where that can be useful.

 ## Query syntax for the Task type